dbrown92700/c8kDeploy/README.md

   - mgmt-ipv4-addr must be reachable from script server via SSH / SCP
   - mgmt-ipv4-network is the network part of the route added to the initial config (i.e. 0.0.0.0/0 for default route)
   - hostname in parameters must match hostname attached to config in vManage
+  - valid settings for deploymentOption (i.e. 1CPU-4GB-16GB) can be listed using "ovftool *cat8000v.ova*"
 6. Place Cat8Kv OVA in OVA directory
 8. Execute c8kdeploy.py